Dental Implants and Jawbone Loss

-One of the more troubling aspects of tooth loss, besides embarrassment and difficulty eating, is the resulting loss of bone in the jaw.
+One of the more troubling aspects of tooth loss is the resulting jawbone loss.
 Unfortunately, with each tooth you lose you also lose the tooth root.
 This results in the inevitable loss of bone mass in the area of the loss.
-Replacing that bone can be difficult and expensive yet, if too much mass is lost, the result can be facial collapse, causing you to look older than you really are.
+Replacing your bone can be difficult and expensive.
+When too much mass is lost, the result can be facial collapse.
+Facial Collapse results in you looking older than you really are.

 Dental implants are artificial tooth roots inserted into the jaw to replace missing teeth.
-Today, implants with attached crowns are the preferred method for treating tooth loss because they function the same as natural teeth and help preserve the jaw structure by preventing atrophy from bone loss.
+Today, implants with attached crowns are the preferred method for treating tooth loss.
+Implants function the same as natural teeth and help preserve the jaw structure by preventing atrophy from bone loss.

 While bridgework and dentures can address the cosmetic problem of missing teeth, these prosthetic devices do not prevent jawbone loss.
 Permanent implants however, will help you to maintain proper chewing function and exert appropriate, natural forces on the jawbone to keep it functional and healthy, slowing or eliminating bone loss entirely.